 You’ll find a long list of cultural attractions in Santa Fe, from the unique artifacts showcased at the Museum of International Folk Art to notable paintings at the Georgia O’Keeffe Museum.
 If you want to get hands-on, sign up for a workshop in the Liquid Light Glass to learn how to make your own glass creation.

-2. Get a Dose of Culture at the New Mexico Museum of Art
+2. Get a Culture Fix at the New Mexico Museum of Art

 Built in 1917, Santa Fe’s New Mexico Museum of Art is the oldest art museum in the state and deserves a mention of its own.
 Set in a traditional adobe building, this iconic architectural landmark showcases more than 20,000 pieces of artwork, focusing on a collection of American art from the Southwest.